phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 	generate_network({overwrite=>1})
 	simulate({method=>"ssa", t_end=>3, n_steps=>100})
 ~~~

-## Simulating responses to attractants

-Before running the simulation, let's think about what will happen.
-If we don't add any ligand molecule into the system, then T phosphorylation happens at rate [*T*]*k_T_phos*, and T will phosphorylate CheY, which will be dephosphorylated by CheZ.
-The concentrations of phosphorylated T and CheY will stay at a steady state.
-That's the initial concentrations of molecules at each state we defined earlier.

 Run simulation with no ligand molecule present by setting `L0` in the `parameters` section to 0, and click `Run` under `Simulate`.
 What do you observe?